 I’ve been counselling since 2016, and have a MCouns in counselling and a BSocSci in psychology…plus a Certificate in Design (photography), a post grad Certificate in Business & Admin (public relations), and a Certificate in Money Management.
-I am a full member of the NZAC and an international member of ACA.
-I am registered to see ACC clients for sexual abuse and trauma.
+I am a full member of the NZAC.
+I am registered to see ACC clients in the ISSC program.

 I’ve been a teacher, professional photographer and website developer but many of the years before studying counselling I spent as a full time father and am passionate about parenting (but make no claims to being any good at it myself).